sidward35/Deauth-RickRollAP/README.md

 ### What it is

-Basically it’s a device which performs a [deauth attack](https://en.wikipedia.org/wiki/Wi-Fi_deauthentication_attack).
-You select the clients you want to disconnect from their network and start the attack.
-As long as the attack is running, the selected devices are unable to connect to their network.
-Other attacks also have been implemented, such as beacon or probe request flooding.
+Basically it’s a device which performs a [deauth attack](https://en.wikipedia.org/wiki/Wi-Fi_deauthentication_attack) and also sends [beacon frames](https://en.wikipedia.org/wiki/Beacon_frame) to flood the list of available WiFi networks with "fake" Access Points.
+The fake networks will appear in the list of available networks, but will not work when the user tries to connect to them.

 ### How it works